Welcome to Coronaland! Towards the zombification of humans?

 Virality at the heart of Coronaland

-Commercial offers from hospital merchants also spread at the speed of light, with the sale of masks in kit form.
+Commercial offers from hospital merchants are also spreading at the speed of light, with the sale of masks in kit form.
 This virality is what Coronaland is all about.
 Anything and everything can spread quickly and unpredictably.

 From the precautionary principle to intoxication, anything is possible to compensate for unbearable uncertainty.
 The quest for patient zero, described in the film Contagion (minus the zombies), is also part of this approach, to the point of worrying the Davos forum.